where can i buy saw palmetto here in the philippines? I'm in taguig city.

 Saw palmetto is available as an herbal supplement as well as in teas.
 However, it does not dissolve well in tea, as the extract is an oil extracted from the tree's berries, and the oil does not blend well into water.
 The usual daily dose is 320 mg of saw palmetto extract or between one and two grams of crushed berries.
 Potency of this herb varies, but is is recommended that it contains 80 to 90% liposterolic content.

 There are not many serious side effects associated with saw palmetto.
 The most common side effect is diarrhea or upset stomach, which is reduced or eliminated when the herb is taken with food.
-There have been a few reports that saw palmetto has caused erection difficulty, severe bleeding, changes in libido, or breast tenderness.
-Individuals who have bleeding or clotting disorders or hormone-related conditions should talk to their physicians before taking saw palmetto.
+There have been a few reports that this supplement has caused erection difficulty, severe bleeding, changes in libido, or breast tenderness.
+Individuals who have bleeding or clotting disorders or hormone-related conditions should talk to their physicians before taking it.